Realtime API

 Resolves when the subscription permanently stops receiving updates from the server.

-This is either because we manually unsubscribed or because the subscription encountered an unrecoverable error.
+This is either because you unsubscribed or because the subscription encountered an unrecoverable error.

 Unsubscribe from this resource and stop receiving updates.